Gedächtniskirche, Speyer: Seating

 The oak pews have decorations on the ends, which echo those around the church building, along with the arms and names of their benefactors.
-In total there are 1,800 seats.
+There are 1,800 seats in total.

 Organ

 The original organ is no longer available.
 This was begun in 1900 by the Stuttgart Organ company C. F. Weigle, and was finished by the Öttingen Firm Steinmeyer in 1902.
 It had 65 sounding registers, divided across four manuals and a pedal.
-This organ was sacrificed during refurbishments in 1938-39.
+This organ was sacrificed during refurbishments in 1938–39.
 The current organ came from the Organ workshop D. Kleuker in Bielefeld in 1979.
 Its 97 registers make it the largest organ in south-west Germany.
 The completely plain backdrop from 1939 is still intact, and was designed by the Munich sculptor Hans Miller.